stefan-niculae/school-projects/README.md

 ## About the projects

-I will include one/two screenshots, or a gif , if appropriate, for each project.
+I will include one/two screenshots, or a gif, if appropriate, for each project.

 The name inside [brackets] is the (main) language of the project.